 405. Seminar: Historical Research and Interpretation (3 sem. hrs.).
 The students will do independent research in the historical field of their choosing.
-Prerequisites: COM 100; WRI 101; HIS 223; and successful completion of HIS 030; Open to seniors.
+Prerequisites: COM 100; WRI 101; HIS 223.
+Open to seniors.
 Juniors by permission only.
 Fulfills Capstone requirement.
+(Fall)

-(Fall) 475.
-476. Honors Course (3 sem. hrs.).
+475, 476.
+Honors Course (3 sem. hrs.).
 Series available to achieve Departmental Honors.